Note

 Step 5: Delete

-Important Note: this may result in the loss of historical records that are important to the customer's organization.
+This may result in the loss of historical records that are important to the customer's organization.

 Option B: Specific Customer Engagements.
 For specific engagements that the customer has identified and wants deleted, don't delete tickets out of Services Hub.
 This results in personal data remaining in logs and downstream systems that may not be deleted within the needed timeframe.
 Instead, identify the ticket or personal data within the ticket that must be deleted, and contact Microsoft Support to assist you in deleting that data.